 1 file changed, 3 insertions(+), 7 deletions(-)

-Task: Close the Git Pull window and then click on
+Close the Git Pull window and then click on the

-which will display its contents in an editing window.
-Notice that it
+will display its contents in an editing window.
+Notice that it reflects

 Proper version control requires you to keep all of your local and remote repositories synced with one another.
 Thus, whenever you begin working on a project in RStudio (or elsewhere, for that matter), you should always begin by pulling any changes from your remote repo into your RStudio project.